cosmicjs/javascriptframework/README.md

 # staticwebsitehosting

-[staticwebsitehosting.org](http://staticwebsitehosting.org), a leaderboard of top static website hosting providers for Jamstack sites.
+[staticwebsitehosting.org](http://staticwebsitehosting.org), a leaderboard of top JavaScript Framework providers for Jamstack sites.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/388637c1-8040-4b2d-84b4-1cfa38cd62bb/deploy-status)](https://app.netlify.com/sites/staticwebsitehosting/deploys)

 ## Contributing

-Missing a static website hosting provider here?
+Missing a JavaScript Framework provider here?
 Just fork the repo and add the provider with an `index.md` file in the `content/sites/<name>/` folder.

 Make sure to follow the following rules:

-- **Static Website Hosting:** No server-side website hosting options.
+- **JavaScript Framework:** No server-side website hosting options.
 This means it needs to serve static content directly without involving PHP, Ruby, Node.js, Java, etc. The hosting provider must have the option to enable a CDN for optimized global static asset distribution which is one of the benefits of the Jamstack approach.
-- **Stick to the format:** Fill out all the same fields as the other static website hosting providers in `content/sites`.
+- **Stick to the format:** Fill out all the same fields as the other JavaScript Framework providers in `content/sites`.
 - **Short description:** Keep all the details for the body text, keep the description for the overview page short and sweet.

 ## Usage